ps396996/Effective-JAVA-Summary/README.md

 ## 20. Prefer interfaces to abstract classes
 Java permits only single Inheritance, this restriction on abstract classes severely contrains their use as type functions.

-Intefaces is generally the best way to define a type that permits multiple implementations.
+Interfaces is generally the best way to define a type that permits multiple implementations.

 Existing classes can be easily retrofitted to implement a new interface.

-Interfaces are ideal for defining mixins (a type that a class can implement in addition to its primary type to declare that it provides some optional bahaviour)
+Interfaces are ideal for defining mixins (a type that a class can implement in addition to its primary type to declare that it provides some optional behaviour)

 Interfaces allow the construction of nonhierarchical type frameworks.

 Interfaces enable safe, powerful functionality enhancements (Wrapper class.
-[Item 16](#16-favor-composition-over-inheritance))
+[Item 18](#18-favor-composition-over-inheritance))

 Combine the virtues of interfaces and abstract classes, by providing an abstract **skeletal implementation** class to go with each **nontrivial interface** that you export.